Fast numerically stable moving average

 The pseudocode of the algorithm looks like this:

-5. Update all the ancestors of pos and calculate the new average based on the root node.
+and calculate the new average based on the root node. - Point

 The binary tree is almost-complete, meaning every level has all the nodes, except maybe for the last one.
 This allows for a very efficient implementation, storing the tree as an array: